ppptrice/DATA440_Project/README.md

 > pipenv install --ignore-pipfile

 > streamlit run st_app.py
-- The streamlit webstie should pop up in your browser!
+- The streamlit website should pop up in your browser!